MicrosoftDocs/office-developer-client-docs/docs/excel-xll/calling-into-excel-from-the-dll-or-xll.md

 In Excel 97 through Excel 2003, **XLCallVer** returns 1280 = 0x0500 hex = 5 x 256, which indicates Excel version 5.
 Starting in Excel 2007, it returns 3072 = 0x0c00 hex = 12 x 256, which similarly indicates version 12.

-Although you can use this to determine whether the new C API is available at run time, you might prefer to detect the running version of Excel by using  `Excel4(xlfGetWorkspace, &amp;version, 1, &amp;arg)`, where  `arg` is a numeric **XLOPER** set to 2.
+Although you can use this to determine whether the new C API is available at run time, you might prefer to detect the running version of Excel by using  `Excel4(xlfGetWorkspace, &version, 1, &arg)`, where  `arg` is a numeric **XLOPER** set to 2.
 The function returns a string **XLOPER**, version, which can then be coerced to an integer.
 The reason for relying on the Excel version rather than the C API version is that there are differences between Excel 2000, Excel 2002, and Excel 2003 that your add-in may also need to detect.
 For example, changes were made to the accuracy of some of the statistics functions.

 ## See also